thesarahmeister/workshops/workshops/gitVCS2/slides.md

 # What is version control[^gitvcs] (VC) #

-* Keeps history of all changes done to files in a folder
+* Keeps a history of everything done in a folder
-* Like a big track changes
+* Like a big track changes or logbook (basic science)
-* Like your experiment logbook/journal (basic science)
-* Can revert to previous change
+* Can revert to previous change, try new things out
 * Don't have to worry about losing what you wrote!

 . . .